Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Discussion

 In the construction of aCSS, after conditioning on $\thetah$, we sample copies $\Xt^{(m)}$ that are approximately exchangeable with $X$ as long as it holds that $p_{\thetah}(\cdot\giv \thetah)\approx p_{\theta_0}(\cdot\giv \thetah)$.
 This is because, conditional on $\thetah$, the copies are sampled from the density $p_{\thetah}(\cdot\giv \thetah)$, while the unknown true null density of $X\giv \thetah$ is instead $p_{\theta_0}(\cdot\giv \thetah)$; we simply use $\thetah$ as a plug-in estimator of $\theta_0$ to define the distribution from which we sample the copies.
 In our proofs, we saw that aCSS leads to asymptotically valid tests as long as $\dtv(p_{\theta_0}(\cdot\giv \thetah),p_{\thetah}(\cdot\giv \thetah))$ is vanishing.

 It is tempting to ask whether the same idea can be used without conditioning on $\thetah$.
 That is, since the true data is distributed as $X\sim P_{\theta_0}$ under the null, can we plug in $\thetah$ for $\theta_0$ and sample the copies $\Xt^{(m)}$ from $P_{\thetah}$?
-It turns out that this type of approach {\em cannot} be used in combination with arbitrary test statistics.
+In fact, this non-conditional version of the procedure is simply recovering the parametric bootstrap---and, as we observed in Section~\ref{sec:intro}, the parametric bootstrap may result in inflated Type I error rates in certain settings, depending on the test statistic $T$ that we use.
 This is because, in general, it will not be the case that $\dtv(P_{\theta_0},P_{\thetah})$ is vanishing, even for $\thetah$ chosen to be the MLE, and therefore, if we define the copies $\Xt^{(1)},\dots,\Xt^{(M)}$ by sampling (unconditionally) from $P_{\thetah}$, rather than from the conditional distribution estimate $p_{\thetah}(\cdot\giv \thetah)$, it will generally be the case that, for some adversarially chosen test statistic $T(X)$, we may have Type I error that exceeds the nominal level $\alpha$ by a nonvanishing amount.